Can School Counsellours Diagnose People With Mental Illness

 Distinguishing Identification from Diagnosis

 It's crucial to differentiate between identifying potential mental health concerns and providing a formal diagnosis.
-School counselors are trained to observe and document signs and symptoms that may indicate a mental health issue.
+Plus, school counselors are trained to observe and document signs and symptoms that may indicate a mental health issue.
 This includes changes in mood, behavior, academic performance, or social interactions.
 They may use screening tools or questionnaires to gather more information, but these tools are not diagnostic instruments.

 The diagnostic process involves a comprehensive evaluation by a qualified mental health professional.
 This typically includes a clinical interview, psychological testing, and a review of medical and educational records.
-The professional uses this information to determine whether the student meets the criteria for a specific mental health disorder, as defined in the DSM.
+That's why the professional uses this information to determine whether the student meets the criteria for a specific mental health disorder, as defined in the DSM.
 A diagnosis provides a framework for understanding the student's symptoms and developing an appropriate treatment plan.

 The Importance of Collaboration

 Given the limitations of their diagnostic capabilities, collaboration is essential for school counselors.
-They work closely with parents, teachers, school psychologists, and community mental health providers to ensure that students receive the comprehensive support they need.
+They work closely with parents, teachers, school psychologists, and community mental health providers to check that students receive the comprehensive support they need.
 When a school counselor identifies a potential mental health concern, they typically refer the student to a qualified mental health professional for evaluation and treatment.
-This collaborative approach helps to ensure that students receive timely and appropriate care.
+This collaborative approach helps to confirm that students receive timely and appropriate care.

 Trends and Latest Developments